americaninn/thatformworks/README.md

 ```
 THIS IS ONLY AN EXAMPLE, YOUR NEEDS MAY BE DIFFERENT (E.G. YOU MIGHT NEED 3 REQUEST.FORMS INSTEAD OF 2).
 CHANGE ACCORDING TO WHAT YOU NEED.

 Fork it and add your mail function/route.
+Create a pull request afterwards.
 I will merge it, and then you can then use it for your form action in HTML.